sporto/elm-tutorial/add/flow.md

 - From `Player.List` we trigger a `CreatePlayer` action
 - This action will be picked up by `Players.Update` returning a `create` effect
 - `port runner` runs the `create` effect sending a request to the API
-- Response comes back as `CreatePlayerDone`
+- When the response comes back the effect triggers the `CreatePlayerDone` action
+- `Player.Update` reacts to `CreatePlayerDone` by updating the players collection
+- StartApp renders the application with the updated collection